Congratulations 2026-2027 Board of Governors!

 L. Advisors

-ii.
+vi.
 Assumes the duties of the Parliamentarian in their absence.

-All board members must give a copy of their monthly report to the President, Secretary and Parliamentarian, recommended 3 days before the scheduled board meeting.
+E. All board members must give a copy of their monthly report to the President, Secretary and Parliamentarian, recommended 3 days before the scheduled board meeting.
 If there is no report, it will be noted in the minutes.

 SECTION 4: RESIGNATION AND REMOVAL OF BOARD OF GOVERNORS MEMBERS

 ARTICLE IV.
-COMMITTEE
+COMMITTEES

 SECTION 1: SCHOLARSHIP COMMITTEE

-A. The purpose of this committee is to oversee all aspects of the MSC Scholarship Program, which provides scholarships to the Minot Air Force Base community.
+A. Purpose: The purpose of this committee is to oversee all aspects of the MSC Scholarship Program, which provides scholarships to the Minot Air Force Base community.

-iii.
+ii.
 Responsible for all aspects of the MSC Scholarship program including, but not limited to: determining the number and amount of scholarships to be awarded, determining the eligibility criteria, advertising and distribution of applications, selecting a panel of judges to select applicants from outside the MSC, and reviewing judging criteria.

-iv.
+iii.
 Ensures that the selection committee ranks the applicants within each group (student and spouse) and addresses extenuating circumstances, problems and any changes to the Scholarship selection criterion.

-v.
+iv.
 Responsible for distribution of scholarship applications to local high schools, Base Education Office, Base Library, M&FRC and any other appropriate agencies.

-vi.
+v.
 Ensures Marketing and Website Chair publicizes and disseminates information about the MSC Scholarship program to the MSC general membership, military community, high schools and local community.

-vii.
+vi.
 The Scholarship Committee is responsible for setting up the Scholarship Presentation Receptions and works with the Charitable Treasurer or secures a community partner to fund the reception.

-viii.
+vii.
 Coordinates with the Charitable Treasurer to make sure that Scholarships are validated, and the funds are sent to the recipient’s school.

-ix.
+viii.
 Responsible for coordinating with base security so that those without base access privileges can get on base to attend the MSC Scholarship Presentation Reception.

-x.
+ix.
 Ensures all applicants are notified of their selection status and invitations to the MSC Scholarship Reception are sent to the recipients.

-xi.
+x.
 Notifies school counselors of the scholarship recipients at their school and advises them of which MSC representative will be available to present the award at the school's honor’s night, if possible.

 SECTION 2: BUDGET COMMITTEE

-i.
-The Budget Committee is chaired by the Operational Treasurer.
-Committee members include the President, or designee, Vice Presidents, the Charitable Treasurer, the Charitable Coordinator, the Thrift Store Chair, Fundraising Chair, the Socials Chair, Parliamentarian,Advisors or their designated representative, if available, and any Advisors, if available.
+B. Governance: The Budget Committee is chaired by the Operational Treasurer.
+Committee members include the President or their designee, Vice Presidents, the Charitable Treasurer, the Charitable Coordinator, the Thrift Store Chair, Fundraising Chair, the Socials Chair, Parliamentarian, and an Advisor or their designated representative.
 The Operational Treasurer, at their discretion, shall designate additional members, who are in good standing and do not have a vested interest, to assist the committee.

 SECTION 3: CHARITABLE DISBURSEMENT COMMITTEE

-A. The purpose of this committee is to review all donation solicitations made to the MSC Charitable Account, and determine which requests to pass on to the Board of Governors for further review.
+A. Purpose: The purpose of this committee is to review all donation solicitations made to the MSC Charitable Account, and determine which requests to pass on to the Board of Governors for further review.

-i.
-The committee shall consist of theAdvisors or their designated representatives, the President, the Vice President of Charity, and the Charitable Treasurer.
-The Charitable Coordinator, and their discretion, shall designate additional members, who are in good standing and do not have a vested interest, to assist the committee.
+B .
+Governance: The Charitable Coordinator is the Chairperson of this Committee.
+Committee members include an Advisor or their designated representatives, the President or their designee, the Vice President of Charity, and the Charitable Treasurer.
+The Charitable Coordinator, at their discretion, shall designate additional MSC members who are in good standing and do not have a vested interest, to assist the committee.

-iii.
-Definition of the Local Charities: Local causes that the MSC would like to support when requests are made.
+Local Charities: Local causes that the MSC would like to support when requests are made.

 SECTION 4: SPECIAL COMMITTEES

-x.
+v.
 Special Committees will cease to function upon completion of their purpose, and upon presentation of their final report to the Board of Governors.

 SECTION 5: CONSTITUTION AND BY-LAWS COMMITTEE

-vii.
+vi.
 Other reviews of governing documents may be conducted at the request of the Executive Board, Board of Governors and/or Advisors as necessary due to an evolving MSC.

 SECTION 6: NOMINATING COMMITTEE